wrzchwc/Graph-Algorithms/README.md

 - Prim Algorithm
 - Kruskal Algorithm
 # Loading graphs
 Program offers loading graphs saved in a txt file.
-To load a file choose: Control mode/Load graph The required format of the source file is:\
+To load a file choose: Control mode/Load graph from the file\
+The required format of the source file is:\
 a0 a1 a2 \
 b0 c0 d0 \